 - Continue to change the water on the schedule that you’ve set for your rose cuttings.

-- Switch your rose cutting to a plastic container or jar so it will be easier to eventually remove the rooted cutting for planting.
+- Consider switching your rose cutting to a plastic container or jar so it will be easier to eventually remove the rooted cutting for planting.

-- With each water change, gradually add a pinch or two of potting soil to the water.
+- With each water change, gradually add a pinch or two of potting soil to the water, or more as tolerated.

 - When changing the water, use a bit of cheesecloth or cup your hand over the jar to prevent the soil from spilling out.